micropython-IMU/micropython-bno055/README.md

 In non-fusion modes the chip allows control of the update rate of each sensor and the range of the accelerometer and gyro.
 In fusion modes rates are fixed: the only available change is to the accelerometer range.
+The folowing shows the default setings after initialisation (mode is `NDOF`).
+The update rate of fusion values is 100Hz.

 | Device | Full scale  | Update rate |
 |:------:|:-----------:|:-----------:|